• Skip to primary navigation

 Make The Curry

-Pull the marinated mutton out from the refrigerator and keep it aside on the counter.
+Pull the marinated mutton from the refrigerator and put it on the counter.

 While the oil is heating, lightly crush